 Minimal, simple ingredients.
 All you need is 3 basic ingredients to make your own blueberry syrup.

 Super easy recipe.
-Seriously, this blueberry syrup recipe is so darn easy that once you make it you won’t bother with those store-bought syrups again!
+Once you make it, you won’t bother with store-bought syrups again!

-Granulated Sugar.
-Granulated sugar is a standard ingredient for simple syrup recipes.
+- Granulated Sugar.
+White sugar is a standard ingredient for simple syrup recipes.

-Fresh Blueberries.
-Whether you went berry picking with your family, or grabbed a pint at the farmers market or your local grocery store, fresh blueberries are the star ingredient in this homemade syrup recipe.
+- Fresh Blueberries.
+Whether you went berry picking with your family, or grabbed a pint at the farmers market or your local grocery store, fresh blueberries are the star ingredient in this homemade syrup recipe that adds natural flavors and beautiful color to this syrup.

 See recipe card below for a full list of ingredients and measurements.